deypadma/billing/README.md

 Deployment link - https://yellow-pilot-ntdmz.ineuron.app:5000/

-Please enter the quantity value and cost to get the final cost value with discount
+Please enter the quantity value(int) and cost(int) to get the final cost value with discount